imaantaheri/SDAD/README.md

 instructions are provided in the code with comments around these two lines.

 For *SDAD-No-Graph* (constant universal thresholds) another python file is provided in this repository named `constant.py`.
+It applies all the possible final thresholds to anomaly scores of data and reports the best results in the end.
+The number of nearest neighbors to consider can also be specified at the begining of this code.
+The final performance metrics from `constant.py` will be stored in the `constant_results` folder.